 You can also find the Corporate Asset Management Strategy, the Corporate Asset Management Plan and Service Asset Management Plans here.

 Procurement and Commissioning

 Our procurement and commissioning team works with council services to develop contracts and procedures which achieve best value.
 Our performance is measured through a mixture of national best practice indicators and our own performance measures - find out more about how the Procurement team are performing.
-We will continue to publish a list of all expense over £1000 on the Scottish Government’s ‘Spotlight On Spend’ website.

 All current council tenders are advertised via Public Contracts Scotland.
 By visiting our Buyer Profile you can view current tender exercises, contracts that have recently been awarded and our current contract register.
 View our Public Contacts Scotland Buyer Profile here.